tascott/london-doodles-decap/content/home.md

 upcomingLitters:
   title: Upcoming Litters
   litters:
-    - title: Toy Yorkiepoos
+    - title: Small Miniature Labradoodles
-      description: Please head over to the available page for some more information
+      description: >-
+        Any day now (mid November) we are due a beautiful litter of small miniature labradoodles.
+All puppies will be chocolate.
+Ready for their new homes in January.

+        All Puppies £3000
-      date: Due October 2025
+      date: Due November 2025
     - title: Miniature Labradoodles
       description: If you would like to join our waiting lists please contact me
       date: "2026"